-Weekly phonemes that have been introduced in school are also sent home for children to continue to practise at home.
+Weekly phonemes and 'harder to read and spell' words that have been introduced in school are sent home for children to continue to practice at home.

 Parents are also involved through the regular use of the communication book which is placed in a tray outside the classroom each morning if parents have a message they would like us to read.